 Perry Arrasmith

 Perry Arrasmith has been navigating the historical complexities of Hawai‘i since his early childhood days on Center Street in Kaimukī.
 Born in southern Illinois and raised on O‘ahu, Perry earned a Bachelor's in History from Harvard University before returning home to earn a Master's of Urban and Regional Planning at the University of Hawai‘i at Mānoa.
 In his free time, he enjoys searching for strawberry guava in the hills of ʻAiea.
-The views expressed are his own.
+He is a columnist for Aloha State Daily; the views expressed are his own.

 Latest from Perry Arrasmith